wjohnsson/kanki/README.md

                         the title of the book to export
 ```

-kanki uses python and [Requests](https://requests.readthedocs.io/en/master/) so first make sure you have those installed.
+kanki uses python and [Requests](https://requests.readthedocs.io/en/master/) so first make sure you have those installed eg. by running `pip install requests`.

 - Clone the repository
 ```